dransyhe/C-QGCN/README.md

   --manifold MANIFOLD   which manifold to use, can be any of [Euclidean,
                         Hyperboloid, PoincareBall]
-  --c C                 hyperbolic radius, set to None for trainable curvature --curva-aware         Whether to use curvature-aware method
+  --c C                 hyperbolic radius, set to None for trainable curvature --curva_aware         Whether to use curvature-aware method
-  --curv-coef           Coefficient to regularise the scalar curvature loss --load-f              Whether to load pre-computed f-score (node-wise Forman curvature) --r R                 fermi-dirac decoder parameter for lp --t T                 fermi-dirac decoder parameter for lp
+  --curv_coef           Coefficient to regularise the scalar curvature loss --distortion_loss_coef Coefficient to regularise distortion loss in node classification tasks --load-f              Whether to load pre-computed f-score (node-wise Forman curvature) --r R                 fermi-dirac decoder parameter for lp --t T                 fermi-dirac decoder parameter for lp